Will AI Replace Emergency Surgeons?

 Will AI replace surgeons?▾

-How is AI changing surgery?▾
+How is AI changing surgical practice?▾

-Is surgery a good medical specialty?▾
+Is surgery a good career despite the training burden?▾